Metalroachtwo/haltech-uc10-dash/README.md

 ## Requirements

-uc10-dash expects a CSP Version above or equal to 1.76.
+uc10-dash requires a CSP Version minumum of 1.76.

 ## Installation